Historikerstreit: "The Past That Will Not Pass"

 "It is a notable shortcoming of the literature about National Socialism that it does not know or does not want to admit to what degree all the deeds—with the sole exception of the technical process of gassing—that the National Socialists later committed had already been described in a voluminous literature of the early 1920s: mass deportations and shootings, torture, death camps, extermination of entire groups using strictly objective selection criteria, and public demands for the annihilation of millions of guiltless people who were thought to be "enemies".

 It is probable that many of these reports were exaggerated.
-It is certain that the “White Terror” also committed terrible deeds, even though its program contained no analogy to the “extermination of the bourgeoisie”.
-Nonetheless, the following question must seem permissible, even unavoidable: Did the National Socialists or Hitler perhaps commit an “Asiatic” deed merely because they and their ilk considered themselves to be the potential victims of an “Asiatic” deed?
+It is certain that the "White Terror" also committed terrible deeds, even though its program contained no analogy to the "extermination of the bourgeoisie".
+Nonetheless, the following question must seem permissible, even unavoidable: Did the National Socialists or Hitler perhaps commit an "Asiatic" deed merely because they and their ilk considered themselves to be the potential victims of an "Asiatic" deed?
 Wasn't the 'Gulag Archipelago' more original than Auschwitz?
-Was the Bolshevik murder of an entire class not the logical and factual prius of the "racial murder" of National Socialism?
+Was the Bolshevik murder of an entire class not the logical and factual of the "racial murder" of National Socialism?
 Cannot Hitler's most secret deeds be explained by the fact that he had not forgotten the rat cage?
 Did Auschwitz in its root causes not originate in a past that would not pass?"
 Nolte wrote the principal problem "for the coming generations...must be liberation from collectivist thinking", which Nolte claimed dominated scholarship on Nazi Germany.
 Nolte ended his essay with calling for a "more comprehensive debate" about the memory of Nazi Germany that would allow for "the past that will not go away" to finally go away "as is suitable for every past".

 Nolte called the Auschwitz death camp and the other German death camps of World War II a "copy" of the Soviet Gulag camps.